-Perched on the east bank of the Hudson River a little less than 10 miles north of Albany, the city of Troy, New York may be the smallest in the country with a gay bathhouse.
+Perched on the east bank of the Hudson River a little less than 10 miles north of Albany, the city of Troy, New York, might be the smallest in the country with a gay bathhouse.
 Only about 50,000 people live in Troy, but the city is part of a metro area of more than 1.2 million that includes Albany, Schenectady, and a number of suburbs and smaller communities.

-The full six-month deal costs $50 (although less expensive memberships with fewer benefits are available), versus $15 for a single-time four-hour pass, so if you're planning to come back a few times, it makes sense to buy the six-month pass.
-Additionally, there are rates for visiting, for a basic locker and a few dollars more for private rooms.
+The full six-month deal costs $50 (although less expensive memberships with fewer benefits are available), versus $15 for a single-time, four-hour pass.
+If you're planning to come back a few times, it makes sense to buy the six-month pass, but might not if this is your only trip to the city of Troy.
+There are also additional fees for basic locker rentals and you can even pay a few dollars more for private rooms.

 River Street Club isn't a big facility, but it is clean and well-kept, with a gym, four-man sauna, steam room, six-man hot tub, and showers.
-The crowd tends toward the over-30 side, but this is a part of New York with numerous colleges and universities, and it's not uncommon to see students in here, especially on late evenings.
-It's an easy drive here from Lark Street in Albany, which contains the bulk of the area's gay bars.
+The crowd tends toward the over-30 side, but this is a part of New York with numerous colleges and universities, and it's not uncommon to see students in here, especially later in the evenings.